oczki/soldat2-join-link/README.md

 Normally you'd use `steam://` links, but that isn't supported everywhere as a clickable hyperlink (e.g. Discord).

 Since this service does exactly that &ndash; redirect to a `steam://` URL &ndash; it has the same limitations this Steam URL has.
-So it won't work it Soldat 2 is already open.
+So it won't work if Soldat 2 is already open.
 The game needs to be closed for the link to work.

 # Installation